marlin-mixon/FuselageMaker/README.md

 ## Fixes/enhancements:
 12/4/2016 - Version 0.06a
 Features -
-- Added ability to relieve bulkheads for sheeting having a constant thickness and to remove the center for rubber clearence.
+- Added ability to relieve bulkheads for sheeting having a constant thickness and to remove the center for rubber clearance.

 Bug fixes -
 - Fixed issue where saving bulkhead SVG file was no longer possible.